 How Control Points Work

 I’m not going to lie.
 I found Control Points quite confusing in the beginning.
-I still prefer the way masks work in for example Photoshop or Luminar Neo, but after a lot of trial and error, I’ve realized that they are more flexible (and intelligent) than what they first appear to be.
+I still prefer the way masks work in Photoshop or Affinity, but after a lot of trial and error, I’ve realized that they are more flexible (and intelligent) than what they first appear to be.

 But how exactly do they work?
 How can you use them to create local adjustments?
 Let’s start with the basics: